Scientific Name

 Description

-Aloe compressa is a stemless or short-stemmed succulent with 15 to 20 triangular leaves arranged in two lines.
-The leaves are grayish-green with a rounded tip and green or red-tipped teeth on the margins.
-They are up to 15 inches (37.5 cm) long and up to 2 inches (5 cm) wide.
-The inflorescence is unbranched, up to 28 inches (70 cm) tall, with the flowers clustered at the tip.
-The flowers are white with three brown veins.
+Aloe compressa is a small succulent with triangular leaves arranged in a solitary, fan-shaped (distichous), usually stemless rosette.
+The leaves are grayish-green with a rounded tip and green or red-tipped teeth along the margins.
+They are up to 15 inches (37.5 cm) long and 2 inches (5 cm) broad.

 Hardiness